eslint/markdown/docs/processors/markdown.md

 Unless a fenced code block's syntax appears as a file extension in file patterns in your config file, it will be ignored.

-**Important:** You cannot combine this processor and Markdown-specific linting rules.
-You can either lint the code blocks or lint the Markdown, but not both.
-This is an ESLint limitation.
+**Important:** You cannot combine this processor with Markdown-specific linting rules in a single ESLint run.
+When the processor is applied, ESLint only lints the code blocks it extracts.
+This is a current limitation of ESLint processors.
+See [Linting Markdown Content and Code Blocks](#linting-markdown-content-and-code-blocks) for a way to lint both.

 ## Basic Configuration